Summary: We consider how one might write Scheme code to give instructions on the core tools associated with GIMP.

 If we were using Scheme to communicate with other humans (a scary concept, isn't it?), we might write something like the following to tell someone how to draw a simple variant of our ubiquitous smiley face.
 (Note: You have not learned most of these commands.
 That's okay.
 You should be able to guess what they do from context.)

 What's going on here?
 As you've seen, the model for much of the drawing in GIMP is that you select portions of the image and then either fill them or stroke (trace the edges of) them.
-We draw the face by selecting appropriate sections, colors, and brushes, and then stroking or filling, as appropriate.
+We draw the face by selecting appropriate areas, colors, and brushes, and then stroking or filling the selected region.
 We discuss each of these operations in the following sections.

 ( creates and returns an image of

 a specified width and height.
-It returns a number that DrFu uses to
+It returns a number that the GIMP and

 identify the image.
 You will find it easiest to assign a name to the